top of page

 Her books are packed full of adventure, intense fight scenes, gory shootouts, bone-breaking brutality, and dogged determination.

-DEAD LINE, releasing in 2025, will be her debut cyberpunk thriller.
+DEAD LINE is her debut cyberpunk thriller.

 BOOK PRAISE